Bijay555/Hacktoberfest-Algorithms/README.md

 - Place your code in right directory.
 - Give your files names that are relevant and meaningful for example : SubsetSum.py
 - If you will follow all the guidelines while contributing I'll be merging all your changes into the master branch of this project.
 - There should be your name inside your file in a comment at the beginning.
+- Star the repo.
 - Guys follow me in github (optional)

 <h2>Hacktoberfest-2k20 bash</h2>